pengkang12/pengkang12.github.io/_pages/about.md

 ---
 Brief Biography
 ====
 I am a final-year Ph.D. candidate in the [Department of Computer science](https://cs.utsa.edu/) at the University of Texas at San Antonio, where I have the fortune of being supervised by Dr. [Palden Lama](http://www.cs.utsa.edu/~plama/).
-My research interests lies at the intersection of Microservices, stream processing(using Apache spark and Apache storm), machine learning with systems, and root cause analysis (data-driven diagnosis).
+My research focuses on designing advanced system software and middleware solutions to optimize cloud and edge resource management, enhancing the Quality of Service for end users.
+These solutions are grounded on the principles of probabilistic machine learning, Bayesian optimization and game theory.